lsst-camera-dh/jh-dev-tools/README.md

-This package provides an infrastructure for testing harnessed jobs under the lcatr-* code without having to run the eTraveler web application and thereby avoids polluting the eTraveler db tables and Data Catalog with test entries and files.
+This package provides an infrastructure for testing harnessed jobs under the lcatr-* code without having to run the eTraveler web application and thereby allowing the developer to avoid polluting the eTraveler db tables and Data Catalog with test entries and files.

-To use this package, one sets up a Job Harness runtime environment (indicated below by a "[jh]$ " bash prompt), and adds this package's bin and python folders to the PATH and PYTHONPATH environment variables, respectively.
+To use this package, one sets up a Job Harness runtime environment (indicated below by a "[jh]$ " bash prompt) and adds this package's bin and python folders to the PATH and PYTHONPATH environment variables, respectively.

-As usual, there must be a symlinks from the harnessed job folder to the Job Harness share directory, so if the lcatr-harness command is
+As usual, there must be a symlink from the folder of the harnessed job to the Job Harness share directory.
+So if the lcatr-harness command is
 ```
 [jh]$ which lcatr-harness
 <...JH runtime dir...>/bin/lcatr-harness